santiagosayshey/DigiBrain/content/Computer Science/Computer Networks & Applications/Revision/Revision Notes.md

 > - Prevents the sender from overwhelming the receiver's buffer
 > - Receiver advertises its available buffer space (receiver window) in the ACK packets
 > - Sender limits its sending rate based on the receiver window size

+> [!idea] Go-Back-N (GBN) Protocol
+> - Sender can transmit multiple packets without waiting for individual ACKs
+> - Receiver sends cumulative ACKs and discards out-of-order packets
+> - Sender maintains a window of sent but unacknowledged packets
+> - If a packet is lost, sender retransmits all packets in the current window starting from the lost one

+> [!idea] Selective Repeat (SR) Protocol
+> - Sender can transmit multiple packets without waiting for individual ACKs
+> - Receiver sends individual ACKs for each correctly received packet, even if out of order
+> - Sender only retransmits lost or corrupted packets
+> - Requires larger sequence number range (at least twice the window size) to avoid ambiguity

 > [!idea] Connection Establishment and Termination
 > - Three-way Handshake (Connection Establishment):